-Tobias Patrick Wolf FRSA is a conductor, composer, and trumpeter.
+Tobias Patrick Wolf FRSA is an award-winning German conductor, composer, performer, and educator.
 He studied in Cologne and Bonn in Germany before he came to live in Aberdeen, Scotland in 2015 to further his studies in music at the University of Aberdeen, focusing on conducting under the tuition of Christopher Gray and Dr John Frederick Hudson, as well as composition under Dr Phillip Cooke and others.
 His career in the music industry started with a position at the International Beethovenfest Bonn under director Ilona Schmiel and a liaison with international participants including the world’s most renowned orchestras, soloists and conductors, such as Sir Simon Rattle, Valery Gergiev, Sir Colin Davis, Gustavo Dudamel, Sir John Elliot Gardiner, and many more.

 Tobias Wolf is Assistant Conductor of the University of Aberdeen Symphony Orchestra, the Marischal Chamber Orchestra and Aberdeen University Choral Society under the direction of Musical Director Christopher Gray.
 As recipient of the James Lobban Conducting Scholarship, he was Assistant Conductor of the Aberdeen Bach Choir under Peter Parfitt in the season 2017-18.
 Recent engagements include a performance with Aberdeen Sinfonietta and Soloists Dame Emma Kirkby, Nicholas Spanos, Nathan Vale, Dawid Kimberg, performances of Beethoven Symphony No. 9 with soloist Judith Howarth and Orff: Carmina Burana at the University of Aberdeen.
 As founder and Music Director of The King’s Philharmonic Wind Orchestra under the patronage of Margaret Carlaw MUniv, Professor Derek Ogston CBE and Presidents Professor Paul Mealor OStJ, and Scottish Entertainer Robert Lovie, he is dedicated to perform challenging repertoire with emerging artists and performing new works of young composers.
 Recent concerts include Scottish tours with performances in the RSNO Centre and St. Mary's Cathedral, Glasgow, Stockbridge Church, Edinburgh, as well as performances with Irish baritone Dermot O'Connor and Scottish violinist Anya MacRae with world premieres of composers in residence Benjamin M Cramer, Peter Davis and Michael Steitz.
 Tobias has conducted in a concert of early music with His Majesty's Sagbutts and Cornetts in April 2018.
 He will be conducting a premiere of a work by PhD candidate in composition, Mike Merrill alongside other premieres in November 2018.
 He is mentor of the Anderson, Anderson Brown Choir on the occasion of Sing, Sing, Sing 2018, hosted by Fiona Kennedy OBE, and he has been appointed Music Director for the newly formed Braeside and Mannofield Community Choir, Aberdeen in May 2018.
 Tobias was awarded with the Carlaw-Ogston Conducting Bursary in 2018 and we will be working with choral conductor Dr Michael Zaugg in Canada in early 2019.